Kodular/Documentation/docs/components/social/twitter.md

     |mentions|`list`|

-This event is raised when the mentions of the logged-in user requested through <code>RequestMentions</code> have been retrieved.
-A list of the mentions can then be found in the <code>mentions</code> parameter or the <code>Mentions</code> property.
+This event is raised when the mentions of the logged-in user requested through `` RequestMentions `` have been retrieved.
+A list of the mentions can then be found in the `` mentions `` parameter or the `` Mentions `` property.

 ### Search Successful